(Optimal) Online Bipartite Matching with Degree Information

 \item \textbf{CAIDA:} $122$ graphs\footnotemark[\value{footnote}] sampled approximately weekly over $4$ years representing a communication network of internet routers from the Stanford SNAP Repository~\cite{leskovec2014snap}.
 Each graph has $\sim 20k$ nodes on each side of the bipartition and $\sim 100k$ edges.
 The degree predictor is the same as for the Oregon dataset (for each year, the first graph of the year is used to form the predictor).
 As seen in Figure~\ref{fig-oracle-analysis} (see Appendix~\ref{appendix-experiments}), the degree distribution of the graphs for both the Oregon and Caida datasets are long-tailed and the error of the first graph predictor increases over time as the underlying graph evolves.
 For each trial, the order of arrival of the online nodes is randomized.

-\item \textbf{\GraphModel{} random graph:} Based on the Chung-Lu-Vu model used in prior work~\cite{chung2004spectra,meka2009matrix}, given a vector of offline expected degrees $\mathbf{d} = \{d_i\}_{i=1}^n$, the edge $\{u_i, v_i\}$ appears in the graph independently w.p. $d_i/m$.
-MinPredictedDegree uses the degree predictor which returns the \emph{expected} degree for each offline node: $\sigma(u_i) = d_i$.
-This model corresponds to the case where consumers (online) pick their edges i.i.d.\ over producers (offline) and MinPredictedDegree has knowledge of the average preferences over producers.
-We consider the case where the expected offline degrees are distributed according to Zipf's Law, a popular power law distribution where $d_i = C \cdot i^{-\alpha}$~\cite{mitzenmacher2005probability}.
+\item \textbf{Symmetric \GraphModel{} random graph:} We consider symmetric \GraphModel{} model where the expected offline degrees are distributed according to Zipf's Law, a popular power law distribution where $d_i = C \cdot i^{-\alpha}$~\cite{mitzenmacher2005probability}.
 In our experiments, we set size $n=m=1000$, set $C=m/2$, and vary the exponent $\alpha$.